 Volunteer reserves provide valuable help

 Reserve Officers are authorized by the Sheriff to enforce the law.
 Reserve officers complete a 40 hour Basic Academy here in Elkhart County before moving into the field.
-Officers continue to receive training throughout their career with the Elkhart County Sheriff's Department.
+Officers continue to receive training throughout their career with the Elkhart County Sheriff's Office.

 Our reserves have earned Presidential Service Awards and saved taxpayers more than $300,000 annually by assisting our patrol division with staffing at critical times.
 The dedicated members of this unit receive professional training and authority from the sheriff to enforce laws and help people in need.